 + Bake in the oven for 20-25 minutes, or until the top is browned

-+ Allow to cool for about 1 hour in the pan.
++ Allow cooling for about 1 hour in the pan.

 + Cut into squares and enjoy!